Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 As the Mueller investigation widens from a team perspective, it will widen its scope as well.
 We do know that money laundering and offshore financial dealings experts are on Mueller’s team.

-With the amount of demonstrable and public evidence linking Eric Trump, Ivanka Trump and Donald Trump Jr. to Russia, those links will be investigated as well.
+With the amount of demonstrable and public evidence linking Eric Trump, Ivanka Trump, and Donald Trump Jr. to Russia, those links will be investigated as well.
 Even statements by the Trump family about Russia made off the cuff will be looked at by Mueller’s team.

 Those would include everything from Donald Trump asking Russia to hack Hillary Clinton, to Eric Trump and Donald Trump Jr. talking about money coming in from Russia.